zimmski/go-mutesting/README.md

 The mutation score is 0.750000 (6 passed, 2 failed, 0 skipped, total is 8)
 ```

 The output shows that eight mutations have been found and tested.
 Six of them passed which means that the test suite failed for these mutations and the mutations were therefore killed.
-However, two mutation did not fail the test suite.
-Their source code patches are shown in the output which can be used to investigate the mutations.
+However, two mutations did not fail the test suite.
+Their source code patches are shown in the output which can be used to investigate these mutations.

 The summary also shows the **mutation score** which is a metric on how many mutations are killed by the test suite and therefore states the quality of the test suite.
-The mutation score is calculated by dividing the amount of all passed mutations with the amount of mutations that passed plus the amount of mutations that failed.
+The mutation score is calculated by dividing the number of passed mutations by the number of total mutations, for the example above this would be 6/8=0.75.
 A score of 1.0 means that all mutations have been killed.

 ### <a name="black-list-false-positives"></a>Blacklist false positives